DID YOU KNOW YOU CAN CUT YOUR GROCERY BILL IN HALF BY IMPLEMENTING THESE 20 PAINLESS STEPS?

 11. DON’T BE AFRAID TO SHOP AROUND

-I used to go to one grocery store and one store only.
+I used to go to one grocery store and one grocery store only.
 They had the best prices around, so I shopped for everything there.
-Until I realized that the pricier stores sometimes have better sale prices.
+Until I realized that the pricier stores sometimes have better sale prices than the cheap store I shop at.

-Now I am sure to always check the fliers for all of my local grocery stores and often go to 2 or 3 different stores on my shopping day.
-In fact, the skookum deal that I got on salad dressing that I mentioned earlier was from the most expensive grocery store in town.
+That skookum deal that I got on the salad dressing that I mentioned earlier was from the most expensive grocery store in town.

 12. USE CASH ENVELOPES